 How do I get advised?

 - A review and evaluation of the student's overall progress toward a degree.
-Students are encouraged to bring a recent DARS report with them.
+Students will review their DARS report and graduation timeline with the advisor.

 - A detailed outline of the courses for which the student is to register in the succeeding semester.

-- Answers to questions the student may have concerning policies, degree requirements, and/or the music profession.
+- Answers to questions the student may have concerning policies, degree requirements, etc.

 Who is my Advisor?

 Music majors and minors are advised by members of the music faculty.
-You are assigned an advisor according to your major ad major instrument.
+You are assigned an advisor according to your major.
 (See the list below.)
 If you are a music education major, please see a music education advisor.

 If you can't contact your advisor, please see the Associate Director for Undergraduate Studies for help.